Shabwah Governorate

 Shabwah (شَبْوَة) is a governorate (province) of Yemen.
 Its main town is Ataq.
+It was named after the ancient south Arabian city of Shabwa.

 During the Yemeni Civil War in 2015, the province became a battleground.
 The battle, known as the Shabwah Campaign, ended on August 15, 2015, after forces loyal to the government of Abd Rabbah Mansour Hadi defeated Houthi rebels.